typebrigade/typebrigade.com/blog/why-we-adopted-a-code-of-conduct.md

 # Why we adopted a Code of&nbsp;Conduct

+When we re-launched Vancouver’s typography and type design meetup as Type Brigade, we adopted a Code of Conduct.
+Your meetup can too.

+## On expectations

 “It was great hanging out with everyone, and I learned a lot too!”

 This is how many attendees expect to feel when they leave a design, development, technology, or art meetup here in Vancouver.
 It’s a reaction organisers are hoping for, too.
 And it is the experience that many of us have—but not everyone.

 It’s worthwhile __explicitly defining these community expectations__.
 This is why Type Brigade, Vancouver’s type design and typography meetup, adopted [a Code of Conduct](http://typebrigade.com/code-of-conduct) for our first event under our new name last month.

 <figure>
 ![A photo of the Code of Conduct slides at the first event](../images/blog-intro-code-of-conduct.jpg)
 <figcaption>Introducing the Code of Conduct at Type Brigade №20.
 [Photo CC BY 2.0 Stephen Bau.](https://www.flickr.com/photos/bauhouse/14527580863/in/set-72157645407658123)</figcaption>
 </figure>

-It’s a commitment to welcoming potential participants and all attendees, creating a positive, professional experience at our events, and take a clear stance against harassment which is [all too common](http://adainitiative.org/what-we-do/conference-policies/) at technology-related conferences.
+It’s a commitment to welcoming potential participants and all attendees, creating a positive, professional experience at our events, and take a clear stance against harassment which is [all too common](http://adainitiative.org/what-we-do/conference-policies/) at technology and related conferences.

 ## Our Code of Conduct